Sport and Exercise Science

 Download, complete, sign and email the Confidentiality Acknowledgement to the Professional Experience Placement Unit and retain a copy for your professional portfolio.

-JCU Student Clinical ID Card and Name Badge
+JCU Student Clinical ID Card

 During professional experience placement, you must wear your Clinical ID at all times.
 This includes placement at the JCU Dental, JCU Health General Practice and JCU Allied Health and Interprofessional Clinics within the JCU Clinical Practices Building.